Skip to main content

 • Why this happens

-• What to expect when viewing such emails in NetSuite
+• What to expect when viewing these emails in NetSuite

 • How to customize your view for clarity